-3. Refinance your student loans
+4. Refinance your student loans

-Meanwhile, Americans with debt from private student loans have remained on the hook for their monthly minimum payments.
+Federal student loan payments and interest are paused through May 1, but Americans with debt from private student loans have remained on the hook for their monthly minimum payments.

 To maximize your savings, compare loan offers from multiple lenders, then lock in the lowest refinance rate you qualify for.